Deployment Helper

 The Deployment Helper is a composer package and can be installed via composer:

-Besides installing Shopware or updating Shopware, it also simplifies usual tasks which normally are executed during the deployment like:
+Besides installing or updating Shopware, it also simplifies common tasks which normally are executed during the deployment like:

-• Installing or updating the extensions (app and plugins)
+- Installing or updating the extensions (apps and plugins)

 Configuration